lukasdula/project-03-GNS3-advanced-network-design/06-core-services-and-monitoring.md

 2. Configure NTP on the Xubuntu Server and configure NTP clients on routers and switches.

-3. Enable SSH management access from Xubuntu Admin to switches and routers.
+3. Enable SSH management access from router to switch

 4. Monitor selected network protocols (ARP, OSPF, NAT/PAT) using Wireshark.